The UK’s leading resin flooring specialist

 At Impact Floors, we cater to an expansive range of flooring products that are resin-based.
-But for your business how are you to know which is the right one?
+But for your business, how are you to know which is the right one?
 The choice is made more difficult when you have to choose between epoxy flooring and polyurethane (PU) because these are the most popular resin flooring products.

 Epoxy Flooring vs. Polyurethane Flooring: Which is Best?

-Both epoxy and PU have their own strengths, their own characteristics.
+Both epoxy and PU have their own strengths and their own characteristics.
 Both suit different applications and different industries.
 Both, though, do possess some key characteristics that are similar, if not the same.
 They are hard-wearing and durable; they both offer waterproofing properties; they both provide concrete floors with protection from dirt and damage.

 Epoxy flooring, while being harder, is also more brittle.
 Polyurethane floor coating is particularly elastic.
 As such, PU coatings have a higher resistance to scratches and other damage of a similar nature.
-And this is why PU resin flooring is frequently used in heavy traffic areas.
+And this is why PU resin flooring is frequently used in heavy-traffic areas.

-The extra flexibility means that PU flooring is desirable where there are extreme temperatures given that the flooring is able to expand and contract depending on temperature variations.
+The extra flexibility means that PU flooring is desirable where there are extreme temperatures, given that the flooring is able to expand and contract depending on temperature variations.
 That in itself prevents cracking.